 In reality, the clientele is more of a North European pick ’n’ mix, which saves Playa del Inglés from becoming Little Britain on the beach.

-Despite its party reputation, the resort is surprisingly upmarket, with plenty of four-star Gran Canaria hotels alongside some of best cheap hotels in Gran Canaria in 2017.
+Despite its party reputation, the resort is surprisingly upmarket, with plenty of four-star Gran Canaria hotels alongside some of best cheap hotels on the island.

 Possibly the busiest beach in Europe, you’ll find row upon row of bright umbrellas stretched across nearly three kilometres (two miles) of sand.
 Summer brings bright young things in search of a blow-out, while a slightly older crowd moves in over winter.